rakanssh/hakawati/README.md

 Planned areas of exploration include:

 - Scenario scripting (allow inserting variables/options in scenarios and prompting the user to fill or select them when starting a tale)
-- Deeper and more advanced system prompt customization.
 - AI-generated/assisted story cards.
 - Cross-device sync.
 - Mobile support.